 Rather than aiming for a large number of leads, why not work on increasing the percentage of leads that convert instead?

-By making sure your leads are healthier, you lessen the fuss of numeric quotas and instead hit the bottom line rather dead on.
+By making sure your leads are healthier, you lessen the fuss of numeric quotas and instead hit the bottom line rather than dead-on.

 How to convert more leads into sales?